undecaf/vue-material-vuelidate/README.md

 ```

-### Displaying validation messages
+### Providing validation messages

 Validation messages can be specified in two ways (both methods can be combined):

 1. As the `messages` property of `<md-vuelidated>`.
-    This property must be bound to an object containing the message for each constraint,
+    This property must be bound to an object containing the message for each Vuelidate
-    e.g. `:messages="{ required: 'This field is required' }"`.
+    constraint, e.g. `:messages="{ required: 'This field is required' }"`.

     These messages appear below the corresponding input field.